Hybrid Models for Natural Language Reasoning: The Case of Syllogistic Logic: Conclusions

 \section{Conclusions}

 Our main findings focus on the performance of Large Language Models (LLMs) and their role in assisting automated provers.
 From a semantic perspective, LLMs struggle to fully grasp logical reasoning.
 Our generalization experiments highlight a significant gap between recursiveness and compositionality, indicating a need for a deeper theoretical understanding of this issue.
+One possible explanation is that recursiveness relies on repetitive pattern matching, whereas compositionality requires structural decomposition---a process that transformer attention mechanisms may not naturally support.
+To better understand this gap, we provide a more fine-grained analysis across different syllogism types where we observed notable differences in performance and generalization.
+In particular, language models can reason about single \emph{A-chains} (syllogisms of type $\T_2$), whereas types combining multiple \emph{A-chains} with additional syllogistic formulas pose greater challenges.
+These findings open a research agenda for understanding how different reasoning building blocks affect model performance, including in more complex fragments of logic, where new generalization patterns may appear.

-Additionally, we observed notable differences in performance and generalization across various types of reasoning.
-These findings open up a research agenda aimed at understanding how different reasoning building blocks interact with deep learning model performance on generalization tasks.
-Future research should explore increasingly complex fragments of logic, where the interactions between various inference building blocks and reasoning forms become even more fascinating.
+We performed a systematic analysis to investigate the models’ incorrect outputs.
+Two patterns of interest were noted: models occasionally predict unnecessary premises while still including the correct ones, and sometimes confuse syllogisms whose hypotheses share the same formula type, producing fabricated premises.
+These observations motivate further investigation into the sources of such errors and the development of methods to mitigate them.

-We consider a relatively small encoder–decoder model (T5), chosen for its efficiency and strong overall performance on our tasks, alongside a substantially larger decoder-only model (GPT), selected to evaluate a state-of-the-art LLM (see Appendix~\ref{sec:fine_tuning_strategy} for details).
+We consider a relatively small encoder–decoder model (T5), chosen for its efficiency and strong overall performance on our tasks, alongside a substantially larger decoder-only model (GPT), selected to evaluate a state-of-the-art LLM.
 GPT shows greater efficiency, converging with less data, though both models achieve comparable performance.
 This suggests that scaling to larger models alone may not be sufficient to overcome the challenges posed by these reasoning tasks.
 Nevertheless, our results demonstrate that neither the limitations in generalization nor model size prevent LLMs from effectively assisting symbolic provers.
 On the contrary, this assistance fosters a collaborative relationship between connectionist and symbolic models.
 While connectionist models can simplify and expedite tasks, symbolic models can still complete them when necessary, making hybrid models an important area for further investigation.